Top 7 Worst Cleaners to Use on Granite Countertops

 Pledge is known for its lemon scent, and this lemon scent is what causes big problems for granite countertops.
 The citric acid in this cleaner can damage the sealer on your countertops, which opens the stone up for damage.

 7. Windex Multi-Surface with Vinegar

 Vinegar, which is a main cleaning ingredient in Windex Multi-Surface with Vinegar, can dull and etch your granite countertops.
 Cleaning granite countertops with vinegar is likely to do more harm than good.
 In addition, Windex products and all-purpose cleaners are generally not safe for granite countertops.

 While there is a long list of other troublesome granite cleaners, these are some of the most popular products used to clean granite that can have a negative impact on the life of your countertops.

 How Should You Clean Your Granite Countertops?

+So, what is best to clean granite countertops with?
 Instead of using harsh chemicals and improper cleaners, opt for a trusted granite cleaning brand: Rock Doctor.
 Rock Doctor makes a variety of granite care products, including a cleaner and sealer.